Data Sources

 178 resources available

-Latest Release: March 26, 2025
+Latest Release: 2025-03-26

-First Released: October 12, 2024
+First Released: 2024-10-12

 The NIH Rapid Acceleration of Diagnostics Data Hub (RADx Data Hub) is a centralized data repository that provides access to analytic tools and de-identified COVID-19 data from the RADx Initiative.
 The RADx Data Hub supports scientific efforts to better understand COVID-19 and factors associated with disparities in morbidity and mortality in underserved and vulnerable populations, by allowing researchers to discover, access, and perform analyses of COVID-19 datasets in a cloud-enabled platform.